Published Spring 2023:

 Best viewed with quality headphones and a good video monitor.

-Step 1 - Creating a DEI Block Incentive Funding Project:
+Step 1 - Creating a Block Incentive Funding Project:

-We believe that establishing a Diversity, Equity and Inclusion (DEI) Block incentive funds program for URM grad admissions is a clear first step.
-Moving beyond simply ensuring that at least two URM DANM MFA students are fully funded, our PF and staff will develop essential recruitment practices and processes that support DANM success in actively identifying and recruiting URM DANM MFA students immediately as part of our general diversity, equity, and inclusion goals and aspirations.
-This DEI Block incentive funding project will specifically target Under-Represented Minority (URM) Recruitment, aimed at demonstrating how quickly our URM (Black) grad admissions and graduation rate can evolve from 1/120 (or 0.83%) since DANM’s inception to at least 12/120 (or 10%) in just six years.
+We believe that establishing a block incentive funds program for URM grad admissions is a clear first step for providing access for all students.
+Our PF and staff will develop essential recruitment practices and processes that support DANM success in actively identifying and recruiting URM DANM MFA students as part of our general diversity, equity, and inclusion goals and aspirations aimed towards maintaining a balanced representation of all people.
+This block incentive funding project will specifically target those who struggle to enter our Recruitment due to financial hardship.

 Diverse communities are more creative when individual creativity is enhanced by an opportunity to integrate assorted ideas, knowledge, and perspectives in ways that everyone encounters when interacting with people from different backgrounds.
 Thus, DANM aspires to work diligently to ensure our MFA program fully reflects the American population in which we all live and operate.

-DANM’s Catalyzing Change BIPOC Fellowship is one of our Concrete Steps for Empowering Under-Represented Minorities and Expanding Diversity, Equity, Inclusion, and Anti Racism in the Digital Arts and throughout the UC Santa Cruz Community.
-We are committed to vastly increasing the Underrepresented Minority presence in Digital Arts and New Media and throughout UCSC in general.
+DANM’s Catalyzing Change & General Student Hardship Fellowship is one of our Concrete Steps for Empowering Under-Represented Minorities, First-Generation Students, those Experiencing Financial Hardship, Expanding Diversity, Equity, Inclusion, and promoting Anti Racism in the Digital Arts and throughout the UC Santa Cruz Community.
+We are committed to vastly increasing any Underrepresented Minority presence in Digital Arts and New Media in general.

 Since its inception, there has been a paucity of Global African, Indigenous People, and other underrepresented people throughout the UCSC community and we want to contribute immediately to change that.
 We are interested in working together and with the University, in collaboration with national businesses who are in resonance with our aspirations, and with the broader global population to build upon DEI efforts to engage URM students and expand the pipeline for students, faculty, and staff of color who will fulfill this mission.
 In national business, the state of racial and ethnic representation in tech has become a huge topic of concern.